Photo: © Eduardo Lago V.

 Appearance: The Green Hermit is a medium-sized hummingbird with characteristic features.
 It has mainly green plumage with a lighter green or whitish belly and undertail coverts.
 The throat and chest of the male Green Hermit are usually iridescent green, while the female's throat may be white or buff-colored.
 These birds have a relatively long, slightly curved bill for feeding on nectar from flowers and a dark, slightly forked tail.

-Habitat: Green Hermits are typically found in humid forests, including lowland tropical forests, montane forests, and forest edges in Colombia.
+Habitat: Green Hermits are found in humid forests, including lowland tropical forests, montane forests, and forest edges.
 They prefer habitats with dense vegetation and an abundance of flowering plants that provide nectar.
 These hummingbirds may also occur in shade-grown coffee plantations and gardens near forested areas.

 Conservation Status: The Green Hermit is currently categorized as "Least Concern" by the International Union for Conservation of Nature (IUCN).